cloareq/Tharnax/README.md

 ### Basic Installation

-To start a new installation:
+To start a new installation with all components (K3s + NFS + Web UI):

 ```bash
 ./tharnax-init.sh